dougeby/IntuneDocs/intune/what-is-intune.md

 > [!IMPORTANT]
 > **Don’t see the new portal yet?**<br>
 > Existing tenants are being migrated to the new experience.
-You will receive a notification in the Office Message Center prior to your tenant’s migration.
+You'll receive a notification in the Office Message Center before your tenant migrates.
 >
-> Intune accounts created before January 2017 will require a one-time migration before Apple Enrollment workflows are available in Azure.
-The schedule for migration has not been announced yet, but details will be made available as soon as possible.
-We strongly recommend creating a trial account to test out the new experience if your existing account cannot access the Azure portal.
+> Intune accounts created before January 2017 require a one-time migration before Apple Enrollment workflows are available in Azure.
+The schedule for migration has not been announced yet, but we will let you know more as soon as possible.
+We strongly recommend creating a trial account, if your existing account cannot access the Azure portal.

 You'll find new product documentation in this library, and it will be continually updated.
-If you have suggestions you'd like to see, please leave feedback in the topic comments.
+If you have suggestions you'd like to see, leave feedback in the topic comments.
 We'd love to hear from you.

 Highlights of the new experience include: